 -

-Must be able to commit to at least three full days per week for a minimum of 12 months.
+Must be able to commit to in office availability at least two evenings, one weekend day, and Friday mornings/afternoons for a minimum of 12 months.

 -